nnguyen01/EPLWebApp/README.md

 then
 - `ng serve`

-4. keeping that command line/terminal running 'ng serve', open chrome/firefox and go to "localhost:4200" in the URL bar.
+4. keeping that command line/terminal running `ng serve`, open chrome/firefox and go to http://localhost:4200 in the URL bar.